JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 ![](Images/Reconstructed.jpg)
-FIGURE 1; Original images and respective reconstructed samples using Convolutional auto-encoder
+Figure 1; Original images and respective reconstructed samples using Convolutional auto-encoder

 The classifier training phase and final accuracy are highly relying to the extracted features.
 So, validation of the discriminant power of the convolutional auto-encoder is very important.